-I visited Yangon in Myanmar for the first time in 2015 for 3 nights/2 days and it was such an incredible first visit!
+I visited Yangon in Myanmar for 3 nights/2 days and it was such an incredible first visit!
 Here is my Yangon Itinerary to help you plan your 2 days in Yangon.

-Quiet residential neighbourhoods surrounded by green parks gradually gave way to shabby apartment blocks and traffic choked streets.
+Quiet residential neighborhoods surrounded by green parks gradually gave way to shabby apartment blocks and traffic-choked streets.
 Golden temples shone in the distance.
 We weaved through the congested traffic, slowly edging closer to our destination.

 And suddenly we were there, the beating heart of the city.
 Yangon.